Jason Voorhees was dead.

-As they got on the highway, Abe turned in his seat to face Kate.
+As they got underway, Abe turned in his seat to face Kate.
 "So, do we count this as your first field mission?"

 Kate looked up from the map she'd been studying and smiled.
 "You know, you look ridiculous."

 "I know."
-He'd donned his public disguise before they left – a ridiculous affair that included a black trenchcoat, gloves, a hat, glasses and a fake mustache and beard.
+He'd donned his usual disguise before they left – a complicated affair that included a black trenchcoat, gloves, a hat, glasses and a fake mustache and beard.
 They referred to this persona as "Dr. Abraham Sapien."
-Unlike Hellboy, Abe had never really been "outed" to the public, and while his existence wasn't officially under wraps, he preferred to go incognito when he could.
+Unlike Hellboy, Abe had never really been officially "outed" to the public, and while his existence wasn't technically classified, he preferred to go incognito when he could.
 It just made life easier.

 "As for a field mission," said Kate, "hardly.
-For one thing, I'm technically not an agent, remember?"
+For one thing, I'm not an agent, remember?"